Skip to content

 Post-Upgrade

-After upgrading, you may need to migrate your existing actions to the new Event Manager format.
+You may also need to migrate your existing actions to the new Event Manager format.

 For detailed instructions, refer to the documentation for action migration: Event Manager - Migration from previous versions or the open-source edition